petershin/liferay-learn/docs/dxp-cloud/latest/en/using-the-liferay-dxp-service/upgrading-your-liferay-dxp-instance.md

 Follow these steps to restore a backup to your chosen environment:

-1. Log into the DXP Cloud console, if you are not already logged in.
+1. Log into the Liferay Cloud console, if you are not already logged in.

 1. Navigate to the environment [you uploaded your backup to](#upload-the-document-library-and-database), then click _Backups_ from the side menu.